h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 #### CoinJoin

 [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) was proposed by Bitcoin developer [Gregory Maxwell](https://github.com/gmaxwell) in 2013.
-The key observation is that there could be multiple inputs and outputs in a bitcoin transaction, but there is no information to indicate which inputs goes to which outputs.
+The key observation is that inputs and outputs in a bitcoin transaction are independent of each other, there is no information to indicate which inputs goes to which outputs.
 Therefore if mutiple users construct one single transaction with their respective inputs and outputs, their funds are effectively mixed.

 <img src="{{ site.baseurl }}/images/coinjoin.png" alt="coinjoin" style="width: 550px;"/><br/>